MikeeOo/todo/README.md

 - Mark tasks as complete or incomplete
 - Filter your tasks by status (all, active, completed)
 - Delete individual tasks or clear all completed tasks

+### Task ID System

+The application uses a hybrid ID system that combines:

+- A timestamp (via `Date.now()`) for chronological ordering
+- A UUID (via `crypto.randomUUID()`) for guaranteed uniqueness

+This approach provides both:

+- Easy sorting and debugging via timestamps
+- Collision-free IDs even for tasks created at the exact same millisecond

 No backend server or database is required - all data is stored locally in your browser.